Holographic Floquet states in low dimensions (II): Phase space

-Figure \ref{fig:J_vs_E} unfolds the fine structure in the vicinity of the vector meson Floquet condensates.
-The left (right) plots show the values of the current $|j|/m^2$ (the condensate ${\cal C}$) as a function of the applied electric field $|E|/m^2$ for different values of the rotating speed $\Omega$.
-From top to bottom, the temperature increases parametrized by $r_h/m = \sqrt{2} u_h/m$.
-The upper case, with $r_h/m =0.5$ is almost indistinguishable from the case with $r_h/m= 0 = T$ studied in \cite{Kinoshita_2019,Garbayo_2020}.
+Fig. \ref{fig:JCvsE} unfolds the fine structure in the vicinity of the first vector meson Floquet condensate.
+The left (right) plots show the values of the current $|J|/m^2$ (condensate $C/m^2$) as a function of the applied electric field, $|E|/m^2$, for different values of the frequency $\Omega/m$, close to the first resonant frequency $\Omega_c$.
+From top to bottom, the temperature increases parametrized by $r_h/m$.
+The upper case, with $r_h/m=0.5$ is almost indistinguishable from the case with $r_h/m=0$ studied in \cite{Kinoshita_2017,Garbayo_2020}.
 Points on the continuous (dashed) lines are for black hole (Minkowski) embeddings.
-From the lower left corner all curves start at the Minkowski solution with $|j| = |E|=0$ (no singular shell).
-For a small value of $\Omega$ the behaviour is as shown in the blue curves with $\Omega =1.2$.
-As the electric field increases a non-dissipative polarization current builds up along the dashed portion of the blue curves.
-At some point the curve becomes multivalued, the prelude of a presumably discontinuous phase transition to a black hole configuration (a point on the continuous curve segment upwards) where a dissipative conduction current is allowed.
-The nature and exact ocurrence of this transition is beyond the reach of equilibrium thermodynamics where free energy evaluation is enough.
+From the lower left corner, all curves start at the Minkowski solution with $|J|=|E|=0$ (no singular shell).
+For $\Omega<\Omega_c$, the behavior is as shown in the green curves with $\Omega/m=1.2$.
+As the electric field increases, a non-dissipative polarization current builds up along the dashed portion of the green curves.
+At some point, the curve becomes multivalued, the prelude of a presumably discontinuous phase transition to a black hole configuration (a point on the continuous curve segment upwards) where a dissipative conduction current is allowed.
+The nature and exact occurrence of this transition is beyond the reach of equilibrium thermodynamics where free energy evaluation is enough.
+We will comment more about these issues in Section \ref{sec:noneqthermo}.

-Rising the frequency $\Omega$ all the curves get displaced towards their left and, at some value $ \Omega_c$, that depends on $r_h/m$, contacts the axis $|E|=0$ at a nonzero value for both $|j|>0$ (and also ${\cal C}\neq 0$) (green curves).
-Precise computation reveals the contact point to correspond to a critical embedding.
+When increasing the frequency $\Omega$, all the curves get displaced towards the left and, at the value $ \Omega_c$, which depends on $r_h/m$, they contact the axis $E/m^2=0$ at a non-zero value for both $|J|/m^2$ and $C/m^2$ (red curves).
+Precise computation reveals the contact point to correspond to a critical embedding, as it is evident from the change dashed $\to$ solid at the contact point.
+This is the first zero in Fig. \ref{fig:LobesEJD3D5}.
 Further increase in $\Omega$ makes this contact point slide down the vertical axis, now inside the Minkowski branch.
-Eventually, it reaches zero, merging again with the trivial Minkowski embedding with $|E|=|j| = 0$.
-All the embeddings having $|j|\neq 0$ with $|E|=0$ build the manifold of {\em vector meson Floquet condensates} \cite{Kinoshita_2019}.
+Eventually, it reaches zero, merging again with the trivial Minkowski embedding with $|E|=|J| = 0$.
+All the embeddings having $|J|/m^2\neq 0$ with $|E|/m^2=0$ build the manifold of \textit{vector meson Floquet condensates} \cite{Kinoshita_2017}, which exist for $\Omega_c\le\Omega\le \Omega_{meson}$, as already mentioned before.